PaulElisha/PythPriceFeed-Kaia-Integration/README.md

 ## Conclusion

-The `PriceConverterPyth` library provides a simple and effective way to interact with the Pyth Network's price feeds on the Klaytn blockchain.
+The `PriceConverterPyth` library provides a simple and effective way to interact with the Pyth Network's price feeds on the base blockchain.
 By using this library, developers can easily fetch real-time KLAY/USD prices and convert token amounts into USD, enabling more dynamic and responsive smart contract applications.